oracle-livelabs/database/23aifree/apex-property-graphs/apex-property-graphs-new.md

     ![Retrieving APEX URL from login details](images/1-apex-url.png)

-2. Fill out your password with your Admin Password that's underneath your Terraform variables in your Login Details.
+2. Fill out your password with your ATP Admin Password that's underneath your Terraform variables in your Login Details.

     ![URL login screen](images/2-login.png)